Getting the Right Care at the Right Price

 Questions to Ask a Healthcare Provider

-- Do you accept my health plan?
+- Are you in network for my health plan?

-- Electronic health records
+- Electronic health records;

-- Electronic prescribing
+- Electronic prescribing;

-- Provider Quality Reporting System (PQRS)
+- Provider Quality Reporting System (PQRS); and

-- Million Hearts™ Program
+- Million Hearts® Initiative.

 Hospital Quality Measures

 When choosing a hospital, you may want to learn more about how the hospital does on certain quality measures.
 For example, you may want to know how many patients get sick in the hospital.
 Or, how quickly a hospital gives care in an emergency.